Skip to content

 Walking and hiking are activities that can be enjoyed by almost everyone no matter their age or skill level.

 Take a leisurely stroll along one of the region’s in-town trails.
-Hike to a waterfall or mountain summit for near-endless vistas across our lakes and hills.
+Hike to a waterfall or mountain summit for nearly endless vistas across our lakes and hills.
 Serious hikers should take on our challenging section of the storied Appalachian Trail—which includes the only guided water crossing from here to Georgia.

-Families will find hiking a great way to get outdoors and experience much of what makes Maine’s Kennebec Valley so special.
+Hiking is a great way for families to get outdoors and experience much of what makes Maine’s Kennebec Valley special.

-Nicknamed “Hobbitland” by locals due to its stunning beauty and natural wonder Vaughan Woods is a popular trail system in the heart of historic Hallowell.
-Classic stone bridges, picturesque waterfalls, and a wild meadow make these some of the most unique walking trails in Maine.
+Nicknamed “Hobbitland” by locals due to its stunning beauty and natural wonder, Vaughan Woods is a popular trail system in the heart of historic Hallowell.
+Classic stone bridges, picturesque waterfalls, and a wild meadow make these some of Maine’s most unique walking trails.

 • Before setting out on any hike, check with Maine Trail Finder or guidebooks about a hike’s difficulty ratings, descriptions, and uses.